.

 Above - Ladies of High Fashion

 Despite all her wealth and status, at her marriage to Prince Albert in 1847, Queen Victoria wore a wreath of simple orange blossom and wax flowers...the wearing of flowers and simple jewels rather than those of state seeming to signify romance and innocence.
-Just like the manner in which Prince Albert established the custom of bringing a Christmas Tree into one's home, this wedding seems to be the starting point of bridal headwear and the wearing of white by a bride, again symbolising purity and innocence at a time when jewellery spelt out hidden meanings and flowers had their own language, this was a time of high romance.
+Just like the manner in which Prince Albert established the custom of bringing a Christmas Tree into one's home, it could be argued that this wedding was the starting point of bridal headwear (and also the start of the tradition of the wearing of white by a bride - before this a bride would simply wear her best dress), at a time when jewellery spelt out hidden meanings and flowers had their own language, this was a time of high romance.

 Above - Queen Victoria in Her Bridal Finery